-Description – A pattern of crashes or accidents, taking frequency and severity into account.
+Focus on – A pattern of crashes or accidents, taking frequency and severity into account.
 State-reported crash data from reportable crashes provides the source for this BASIC.
 All reportable crashes are used.
 This category uses crash history that is not in itself a behavior, but the result of a behavior.

 HOS (Hours of Service) Compliance:

-Description – When a driver of a commercial vehicle operates that vehicle when ill, fatigued, or in violation of hours of service regulations.
+Focus on – When a driver of a commercial vehicle operates that vehicle when ill, fatigued, or in violation of hours of service regulations.
 This can also encompass the violation of regulations concerning records of duty status (RODS).

 Examples – Making or allowing a CMV driver to operate a commercial vehicle for more than 11 hours, not keeping RODS for six months, or not keeping supporting documentation.

-Description – Not adequately maintaining the CMV to prevent the shifting or falling of cargo, or the overloading of the vehicle.
+Focus on – Not adequately maintaining the CMV to prevent the shifting or falling of cargo, or the overloading of the vehicle.

 Examples – Brakes or lights that don’t work, not securing the load properly, not making needed/necessary repairs.

-Description – Operating a CMV while impaired due to alcohol, drugs, or improper use of prescription or over-the-counter medicines.
+Focus on – Operating a CMV while impaired due to alcohol, drugs, or improper use of prescription or over-the-counter medicines.